Shelley Fabares: 1960s and 1970s

-Fabares had a regular role on The Brian Keith Show (1972–1974), known as The Little People during its first season, which lasted for 47 episodes.

-When the show ended she resumed guest shots: Police Story, Ironside, The Rockford Files, The Rookies, Matt Helm, Medical Story, Marcus Welby, M.D., Barnaby Jones, and Spencer's Pilots.

-She had a role in the television film Sky Heist (1975) and from 1976 to 1977 had a regular part on The Practice with Danny Thomas.
+From 1972 to 1974, Fabares had a regular role on The Brian Keith Show, which was titled The Little People during its first season and ran for 47 episodes.
+Following the series’ cancellation, she made guest appearances in Police Story, Ironside, The Rockford Files, The Rookies, Matt Helm, Medical Story, Marcus Welby, M.D., Barnaby Jones, and Spencer's Pilots.
+She later appeared in the television film Sky Heist (1975) and had a regular role alongside Danny Thomas on The Practice from 1976 to 1977.